Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 2. Take in the History at the Pearl Harbor National Memorial

 There’s honestly so much to see that it could be spread out into several days.
-I’m not sure we even got to everything last time we were there.
+I’m not sure we even got to everything the last time we were there.

 You can visit Pearl Harbor for free